 I am always visiting charity shops to find treasures that I can turn into something else.
 I found a whole load of these curtain rings in the Big C craft supplies charity shop in Wymondham, Norfolk and immediately thought of turning them into decorations, mobiles and garlands, using traditional embroidery, wire work and tassels.
 Some of you will know that I use vlieseline in my work and these are no exception.
 Beads and other embellishments can be added to make these unique decorations.

 This is another inspired make from my visits to India.I watched first hand and had a go at block printing with the master artisans themselves.
-I am now hooked on this ancient form of art printing.
+I love this ancient form of art printing.

 Not just for Christmas though !